liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/04-upgrading-a-liferay-jsf-portlet.markdown

 Liferay JSF portlets are easy to upgrade and require few changes.
-They interface with the [Liferay Faces](/docs/7-2/reference/-/knowledge_base/r/liferay-faces) project, which encapsulates @product@'s Java API and JavaScript code.
-Because of this, upgrading JSF portlets to @product-ver@ requires only updating dependencies.
+They interface with the [Liferay Faces](/docs/7-2/reference/-/knowledge_base/r/liferay-faces) project, which encapsulates @sharepoint@'s Java API and JavaScript code.
+Because of this, upgrading JSF portlets to @sharepoint-ver@ requires only updating dependencies.

-There are two ways to find a JSF portlet's dependencies for @product-ver@:
+There are two ways to find a JSF portlet's dependencies for @sharepoint-ver@:

-- The [http://liferayfaces.org/](http://liferayfaces.org/) home page lets you look up the dependencies (Gradle or Maven) by @product@ version, JSF version, and component suites.
+- The [http://liferayfaces.org/](http://liferayfaces.org/) home page lets you look up the dependencies (Gradle or Maven) by @sharepoint@ version, JSF version, and component suites.
 - The
-  [Liferay Faces Version Scheme](/docs/7-2/reference/-/knowledge_base/r/liferay-faces-version-scheme) article's tables list artifacts by @product@ version, JSF version, portlet version, and AlloyUI and Metal component suite version.
+  [Liferay Faces Version Scheme](/docs/7-2/reference/-/knowledge_base/r/liferay-faces-version-scheme) article's tables list artifacts by @sharepoint@ version, JSF version, portlet version, and AlloyUI and Metal component suite version.

-In this article, you'll upgrade a @product@ JSF portlet's (JSF 2.2) dependencies to @product-ver@.
+In this article, you'll upgrade a @sharepoint@ JSF portlet's (JSF 2.2) dependencies to @sharepoint-ver@.

 1. Open your Liferay JSF portlet's build file (e.g., `pom.xml`, `build.gradle`)
     to where the dependencies are configured.